tolikjan/config-easy/README.md

     $ cd /path/to/folder
     $ sudo sh name-you-script.sh

+NOTE: In the end of the script, last step will be PHPStorm installation.
+You need to pass all steps with adding the License code and enabling new settings.

 ### Include:
 - Google Chrome (https://www.google.com/chrome/)
 - xclip — for copy files via terminal